 This line defines a single edge between vertices VERTEX1 and VERTEX2 with weight WEIGHT.
 VERTEX1 and VERTEX2 are strings corresponding to vertex names, WEIGHT is a numeric value that can be interpreted as a double.
-The separators <sep> and linesep> correspond to the arguments sep and linesep, respectively.
-The default arguments work for standard .tsv formatting, i.e., a file of three columns of tab-separated values.
+The separator <sep> corresponds to the argument sep (defaulting to tab for .tsv format), and linesep is the newline value '\n'.